Aldynoo/FileNameChanger/README.md

 **FileNameChanger**

-A simple C# WinForms app to rename video and subtitle files for *italic*Plex.
+A simple C# WinForms app to rename video and subtitle files for *Plex*.

 **Features:**